NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ## Approach D ##

 In this approach, an AirLoopHVAC:ExhaustSystem is made to be something similar to a "Return Path"--so it is really like an "Exhaust Path" here.
 The specifications of the exhasut system would then be similar to that of a return path, including objects such as AirLoopHVAC:ZoneMixer.
 However, it could be different from the return path, in that in general, this exhaust path would have a central exhasut fan specified on it.
 Also, it should also allow individual zone's exhaust fan to be connected to the zone exhaust or plenum exhaust, as part of the exhaust system.
+Further, beyond the fan, there could also be another heat/enthalpy exchanger for the heat recovery purposes.

 ```
 AirLoopHVAC:ExhaustSystem,